D. H. Lawrence: Poetry

 Lawrence wrote almost 800 poems, most of them relatively short.
 His first poems were written in 1904 and two of his poems, "Dreams Old" and "Dreams Nascent", were among his earliest published works in The English Review.
 It has been claimed that his early works clearly place him in the school of Georgian poets, and indeed some of his poems appear in the Georgian Poetry anthologies.
-However, James Reeves in his book on Georgian Poetry, notes that Lawrence was never really a Georgian poet.
+However, James Reeves in his book on Georgian Poetry notes that Lawrence was never really a Georgian poet.
 Indeed, later critics contrast Lawrence's energy and dynamism with the complacency of Georgian poetry.

 Just as the First World War dramatically changed the work of many of the poets who saw service in the trenches, Lawrence's own work dramatically changed, during his years in Cornwall.
 During this time, he wrote free verse influenced by Walt Whitman.
 He set forth his manifesto for much of his later verse in the introduction to New Poems.
 "We can get rid of the stereotyped movements and the old hackneyed associations of sound or sense.
 We can break down those artificial conduits and canals through which we do so love to force our utterance.
-We can break the stiff neck of habit […] But we cannot positively prescribe any motion, any rhythm."
+We can break the stiff neck of habit....
+But we cannot positively prescribe any motion, any rhythm."

 Lawrence rewrote some of his early poems when they were collected in 1928.
 This was in part to fictionalise them, but also to remove some of the artifice of his first works.
 As he put it himself: "A young man is afraid of his demon and puts his hand over the demon's mouth sometimes and speaks for him."
-His best-known poems are probably those dealing with nature such as those in the collection Birds, Beasts and Flowers, including the Tortoise poems, and "Snake", one of his most frequently anthologised, displays some of his most frequent concerns: those of man's modern distance from nature and subtle hints at religious themes.
+His best-known poems are probably those dealing with nature, such as those in the collection Birds, Beasts and Flowers, including the Tortoise poems and "Snake", which is one of his most frequently anthologised and displays some of his most frequent concerns, including modern man's distance from nature.
+It also subtly hints at religious themes.